SHOWCASE-Tennis-Heather Watson v Victoria Azarenka - player profiles

-July 7 Here's a look at the form and previous records of Heather Watson and Victoria Azarenka ahead of their third round match at Wimbledon on Friday:
+July 7 (Reuters) - Here's a look at the form and previous records of Heather Watson and Victoria Azarenka ahead of their third round match at Wimbledon on Friday:

 Heather Watson (Britain)